This section describes how to schedule your course in Studio.

 Learners can see some parts of the course before the course start date.
-For example, they can see your Course Info page and course-wide discussion topics as soon as they enroll in your course.
+For example, they can see your Home page and course-wide discussion topics as soon as they enroll in your course.
 For more information, see Create Course-Wide Discussion Topics.

 You can set a different advertised start date for your course.
-You might want to do this if there is uncertainty about the exact start date.
-For example, you could advertise the start date as Spring 2015.
+You might do this if the exact start date is uncertain.
+For example, you could advertise the start date as “Coming Soon”.
 For more information, see Advertise a Different Start Date.

 The course end date and time specify when learners can no longer earn credit toward certificates.
 Learners can continue to complete coursework, but cannot earn credit after the course ends.
 Learners who have earned certificates can view the certificates soon after the course end date.

 If you do not set a course end date, learners cannot access earned certificates.

 The enrollment start date and time specify when learners can start to enroll in the course.
 Ensure that the enrollment start date is early enough to allow learners to both enroll in and prepare for the course.

 To set dates and times for the course and for course enrollment in Studio, follow these steps.

 From the Settings menu, select Schedule & Details.

 In the Course Schedule section, replace the placeholder dates and times with your own information.